Cupcakeiris/ed-mage-game/README.md

 # ed-mage-game
-mini game for angular site
+mini game for edgermanflex angular site

-eeeee idk
+idk
+all my codes are always messy